manishaSoni8/medicine_management_project/README.md

-# medicine_management_project
+# medicinemanagement
- a medicine management project for admin
+ A medicine management project for admin